 Skipton is a small market town.
 Situated about 14 miles from Stanbury it is often referred to as the gateway to the Yorkshire Dales.
 Like Hebden Bridge, Skipton is a thriving town.
 With its High Street regularly named as one of the best high streets in the UK.

-Skipton is an attractive town well worth a visit.
+Skipton is an attractive town And one to include if visiting the area..
 The Castle situated at the top of the High Street is popular with visitors.
 You can also take a boat trip along the Leeds Liverpool canal which passes through the town.
 A few miles out of town and you are in the beautiful Yorkshire Dales National Park.

 The Guestbooks’ Comment “Bronte Country is a lovely part of the UK for a short break.
 The good weather definitely helped, allowing us to do plenty of walking.
 The stunning scenery and great Yorkshire food make this area definitely worth visiting.”

 No freebies have been offered or provided by any of the establishments featured in this post!